The Founders of The Workout LA on Creating a Body-Positive Fitness Experience

 Fittingly, The Workout LA plays a lot of Beyoncé.

-With a friendship as strong as their six-packs, Haworth and Layfield are duo dead-set on creating a business aimed at empowering women through fitness and self-love.
+With a friendship as strong as their six-packs, Haworth and Layfield are a duo set on creating a business to empower women through fitness and self-love.

-To learn more about The Workout LA’s story, listen to our conversation with Haworth and Layfield on our Office Chats podcast, now streaming on Spotify and iTunes!
+To learn more about The Workout LA’s story, listen to our conversation with Haworth and Layfield on Spotify, Apple Podcasts, or Amazon Music.

 Leave a Reply